adnankarol/Table_Cell_Extracter_OpenCV/Readme.md

 6. Hooray!!
 Now we have OCR package confirmed.

 NOTE : Without `tesseract.exe` empty cells will also be saved by default.

+<a name="Future_scope"></a>
+# Future Scope

+1. Use of OCR system to extract data from these image using some packages like tesseract from python.

+2. Using AI and Deep Learning to convert the image data to text.

 <a name="info"></a>
 # Additional Information